koenrane/KR-new-site/content/import/lessons-i-ve-learned-from-self-teaching.md

 # Completing The Whole Textbook Is Usually a Big Waste of Time, Please Don't Do It

-_TL;DR extract the most useful / central concepts and remember them forever via Anki.
-This doesn't require grasping every arcanum, every detail of a textbook._
+TL;DR: Extract the most useful / central concepts and remember them forever via Anki.
+This doesn't require grasping every arcanum, every detail of a textbook.

+---

 When I started reading textbooks, I completed the whole book.
 I didn't want to miss a crucial concept.
 But the thing about crucial concepts is that they pop up everywhere.
 If you missed a crucial concept, you'll know.
 You're not going to wake up 20 years from now and be like, "OH NO!
 I forgot to learn about 'force' when I self-studied physics!
 And I forgot to learn about injectivity in linear algebra!"

 As you read more, you'll get a taste for what's probably important, and what's details you can reference later if need be.
 You can also ask experts if you should study part of a book - this is one key benefit of having an actual teacher.

 But don't complete the whole book and all of its exercises, if you just want to become a polymath.
-Leverage the Pareto principle, get 80% of the benefit out of the key 20/30/40% of the concepts and exercises, and then move on.
+Leverage the Pareto principle, get 80% of the benefit out of the key 20% of the concepts and exercises, and then move on.

 Another reason I used to do this a lot was that I wanted to look good by being able to mention on e.g. my resume that I had read the whole book.
 It's a lot more impressive to say "I read these 10 textbooks" than "I read large parts of this book, and some of this book, and a little of this one, and a lot of this other book."
 I've found that learning well requires keeping an eye out for these instincts.
 My brain is not my friend in this battle.

 I now often ask myself "am I doing this, at least in part, in order to look good?".
-Sometimes I answer 'yes', and sometimes I do it anyways - wanting to look good isn't always bad.
+Sometimes I answer "yes", and sometimes I do it anyways - wanting to look good isn't always bad.
 But [there are sometimes things more important than looking good](https://www.lesswrong.com/posts/SGR4GxFK7KmW7ckCB/something-to-protect).

 # Read Easier Textbooks Instead of Struggling Valiantly

-_TL;DR even though slogging through tough textbooks makes you feel sophisticated and smart, don't._
+TL;DR: Even if slogging through tough textbooks makes you feel sophisticated and smart - don't.

+---

 Imagine I'm learning how to program, but I've never used a computer before.
 Learning to program _while_ learning to operate a computer, will probably take longer than learning to operate a computer and then learning to program.
 Learning time is superadditive in terms of your ignorance / the dependencies you're missing.